namascar/correlation/README.md

 README

-This application perform digital image correlation based on the optical flow method by Lucas and Kanade.
+This application performs digital image correlation based on the optical flow method by Lucas and Kanade.
 A small video that illustrates how this program works is at https://youtu.be/Ak4puzdqWDM

 ![gui](/gui.png)